I deal with depression. Churchill had his “black dog.” I have Dorothy and her gems.

 I’m rather proud of this photo.
 It was the perfect moment.
 We had just come home from Christmas morning Liturgy, our hearts brimming with the joy of Christ’s birth.
 John couldn’t wait to open presents with the boys.
 We all got cozy next to my late Nana’s Christmas tree and all its blueberries.

 Damien, age 2, helped me open my gifts.
-I really enjoy the giving of the gifts through the holiday.
-I’m still learning about the getting.
+I really enjoy the giving of gifts through the holiday.
+I’m still learning about getting.
 Damien was an excellent teacher.

 John showed Damien how to unwrap presents by ripping off the paper.
 Lukas, 7 months, was fascinated by the paper.
 Together, they got the job done.

-Lukas and I aim visit her at least once a week.
+Lukas and I aim to visit her at least once a week.
 These two have become good buddies.
 He melts her wrinkles, worry, and loneliness.
-She loves his 100% without distraction.
+She loves him 100% without distraction.
 She cheers him on constantly, telling him how he’s ‘a picture of health’ with all of his baby fat.

 John and I took a selfie.
 How wonderful it is to remember, especially when Dorothy is here, the bliss of this moment.
 I felt pretty.
 I felt loved.
 I felt connected.
 I felt like I was where I was wanted and where I was supposed to be.

-It is right to remember the good days.
+It is right to remember the good days and the present moment.

 And when you’re in a Slump,